realworldocaml/book/book/testing/README.md

 - **Excess dependencies**.
 Testing code doesn't just add size to your final executable; it can also require dependencies on libraries that you don't need in production.
-This can further bloat your application, and can reduce portability and cause you to link risky code into your production application.
+This adds further bloat, can reduce portability, and can cause you to link risky code into your production application.

 - **Testing against unexposed APIs**.
 Writing tests on the inside of your libraries has the virtue of letting you write tests against any